mies/wercker-perceptor/views/cli.md

 List apps the user has access to

 ### link
-Link a repository back up to an apps on wercker.
+Link a repository back up to an application on wercker.
 Useful if a repository does not contain the .wercker file.

 ### builds
 Shows a list of the most recent builds and the results.